 Disneyland Tickets Cost Calculator

-- How long do you want to go to Disneyland (they offer passes from 1-5 days
+- How long do you want to go to Disneyland (they offer passes from 1-5 days) — deciding your number of days in the park will help you make a plan.

-- Do you want to “hop” between parks (that makes it so you can go from one park to the other in a single day — which can be hard for families, and frankly — me).
+- Do you want to “hop” between parks (that makes it so you can go from one park — Disneyland (some call it Magic Kingdom) to Disney’s California adventure in a single day — which can be hard for families, and frankly — me) — those are called Park Hopper Tickets (and the park hopper option is more expensive)

 The most popular option is the 3-day Park Hopper pass.
 The more days you get, the less they individually cost.
-Although, honestly, I think that now that they have the Maxpass — I could easily get away with 2-days.
+Although, honestly, now that I use the Genie — I could easily get away with 2-days.
+Since you are in line less, you need less park days.
 A great way to save on your overall budget.
+Three day tickets often gives you a magic morning, where you get into the park an extra hour on one of your days.

 What you DON’T want to do is buy at the gates.
 Tickets are more, and you waste time at the ticket counter!